Viz Extensions FAQ

 Can I get a personalized Viz Extension?

 Yes.
-The Viz Extensions we are releasing are standardized advanced charts that are usable in many ways.
+The Viz Extensions we are releasing are standardized advanced charts made to be usable in many ways.

-However, you may want a specific chart, predefined design, or special interactions to fit your use case.
+However, you may want a specific chart, predefined design, or particular interactions or options to fit your use case.

 That’s it for this week!